 As of the report date, inflation and interest rates continue to rise, which have affected the commodity and financial markets.
-There are uncertainties on the Company's ability raising the total amount of \$600,000 on the 2023 financing.
-This might cast uncertainty on the Company to continue as a going concern.
+These have casted uncertainties on the Company's ability to raise equity financing or on an acceptable term to continue as a going concern.